jordanbrauer/fullstack-mb-graphql/SLIDES.md

 # ┐('～`;)┌ Resolvers

-- resolvers are basically (though not really) controllers
-- they all receive the same 4, positional arguments
+> How do we wire data up to the schema?

 - represents a node/field/edge on the graph
+- resolvers are _basically_ (though not really) controllers
+- (depending on reference implementation) they all receive the same 4, positional arguments

 ```php
 function (mixed $parent, array $args, Context $context, ResolveInfo $info) {